IceGawd/Phantom-Keys/README.md

 ### getMinMax
+*Gets the minimum and maximum dot products of vec to every point in points*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |
 | Vector2f | vec | A vector that you are finding the min/max of |